Isabel McLaughlin: Gifts to Oshawa and elsewhere

 Before her death, she gave her archives to Queen's University.
 Following her death, McLaughlin's remaining collection of art work was donated to the Robert McLaughlin Gallery.
 Isabel McLaughlin (1903–2002): Painter, Patron, Philanthropist was held at the Agnes Etherington Art Centre in Kingston, Ontario, in 2007, to celebrate the gift to the archives at Queen's University at Kingston.

+McLaughlin lived to be 99, dying in 2002.

 Legacy

 In 1948, Housser painted a watercolour depicting McLaughlin titled Isabel the Archaeologist, Cap Chat River.

 McLaughlin also was the subject of an authorized portrait relief sculpture by Florence Wyle.
 A mid-life portrait photograph was authorized by Reva Brooks in the 1950s.

 In 1998, McLaughlin was one of the four artists in 4 Women Who Painted in the 1930s and 1940s, curated by Alicia Boutilier for the Carleton University Art Gallery, Ottawa.
 In 2013, her role in supporting the Canadian Group of Painters was discussed in A Vital Force: Canadian Group of Painters curated by Boutilier for the Agnes Etherington Art Centre.
 In 2016, the Art Gallery of Guelph included her work in the exhibition Dear Life, which traced the ways in which women have shaped the course of art across the 20th, and now the 21st, centuries.